output.assetPrefix

 The differences from the native configuration are as follows:

-• output.assetPrefix only takes effect in the production build.
+• output.assetPrefix only takes effect in production mode.

 • output.assetPrefix automatically appends a trailing / by default.